 On Wednesday December 15th, the Consumer Product Safety Commission passed the toughest safety rules for cribs in history.
-The new rules go into effect in six months, but give hotels and childcare centers two years to make necessary changes.
+The new rules go into effect in six months, but give hotels and childcare centers 2 years to make needed changes.

 At issue is an effort to eliminate the hidden hazards of drop-side cribs which have been standard fare for decades.
 If a piece of these cribs separates, an infant can fall into the resulting gap causing injury or fatality.

 Since 2007, 11 million cribs have been recalled in response to reports of at least 35 infant deaths nationwide attributed to crib structural problems.
 According to the new rules, resale of non-compliant cribs will no longer be legal.
 Click below to watch a You tube Video from the Consumer Safety Product Commission on Drop Side Cribs:

 Also check for updates on infant safety at Keeping Babies Safe.
 I met the women from Keeping Babies Safe last year in New York City when Belevation had a booth at the Big City Moms "Biggest Baby Shower Ever."